bradgillap/Informeshion/README.md

 #### Stage 4
 - [ ] Optimize for hardware example: SDCard lifespan, threaded processing etc.
 - [ ] Test against a range of cheap available wireleses hardware paying close attention to the testing environment.
 Focus on mesh.
-- [ ] Create a recommnded hardware list.
+- [ ] Create a recommended hardware list.

 ## Questions:
 How is this different from [Piratebox](https://piratebox.cc/) or Librarybox(http://librarybox.us) ?